theupshift/chrdev/posts/2020-05-10-Elixir-trick:-start-an-Observer-window-with-mix.md

 This will run your app (without halting) **and** spawn a process monitor window!

-If you're interested, here the repo where I needed the proces monitor:
+If you're interested, here the repo where I needed the process monitor:

 [https://github.com/christian-fei/elixir_monitor_crypto](https://github.com/christian-fei/elixir_monitor_crypto)